PilotGuy772/NotePlayer/README.md

 the file instead of the original and the adjustments.

 Again, the point of this is to have an easier way to workshop a song and save it somewhere more convenient when you're done with it.

+### ⛔ Meter

+Add a mode for playing notes in meter as opposed to specifying duration in milliseconds.
+Use the command `meter on` to switch to meter mode.
+Now, the syntax for adjustments has changed.
+Adjustments will follow the syntax of `[transposition]_[tempo bpm]_[time]/[signature]`. `transposition` remains unchanged. `tempo bpm` now represents the tempo in beats per minute (duh).
+The last token, `time/signature` represents the time signature for the piece.
+The left half of the slash represents the number of beats per measure, and the right half represents the value of a single beat. `4/4` is four beats per measure with each beat having one quarter note. `6/8` is six beats per measure with each beat having an eighth note.
+You get the idea.
+When adjustments are omitted, the default tempo is 60 and the default meter is 4/4.

+When in meter mode, the `duration` portion of a note symbol no longer represents its duration in milliseconds; instead, it represents the note's value.
+Here's some examples:
+* Note value `4` in meter `4/4` at 60bpm.
+This is simple.
+A quarter note represents one beat.
+At 60bpm, this means 1000ms.
+* Note value `2` in meter `4/4` at 60bpm.
+A half note is 4 / 2 = 2 beats.
+This note would be 2 * 1000 = 2000ms.

+It gets more complicated when we introduce ties.
+We need to have support for more complex rhythms, which may be introduced by tying notes.
+If we want a single note to have a value of three quarter notes, we would need to tie a half note and a quarter note.
+In order to do this, we extend the syntax further with a dash.
+In meter mode, NotePlayer will recognize multiple note values tied together with a dash and sum the values together in order to play one note for the duration of the tied note.
+For example, `C_2-4` plays a C for the total value of three quarter notes.
+Likewise, `C_1-2-4-8` plays a C for the value of a measure and a half plus a dotted quarter note.
+There are no restrictions on this-- the code just dumbly adds the durations for each of the values.

+Here is a full example of a valid command in meter mode.

+`0_120_4/4,C_4-8 D_8 E_8 E_8 F_8 F_8 G_2-4 A_4 B_4 C1_1`

+This plays a goofy C major scale with some dotted rhythms.